ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

-## Use EDM classification (Example: DLP policy)
+## Use EDM classification with your Microsoft cloud services (Example: DLP policy)

-EDM can be used with [Office 365 DLP policies](data-loss-prevention-policies.md) and [Microsoft Cloud App Security file policies](https://docs.microsoft.com/cloud-app-security/data-protection-policies).
-The following procedure describes how to use EDM with a DLP policy that is created in the Office 365 Security & Compliance Center.
+EDM can be used with information protection features, such as [Office 365 DLP policies](data-loss-prevention-policies.md) and [Microsoft Cloud App Security file policies](https://docs.microsoft.com/cloud-app-security/data-protection-policies).
+As an example, the following procedure describes how to use EDM with a DLP policy that is created in the Office 365 Security & Compliance Center.

 ### To create a new DLP policy with EDM